flaskcwg/translation-coordination/README.md

-# Translations Coordination
+# Translation Coordination

 Coordination of the translation of Flask documentation.

-## Request New Translation
+## Request a New Translation

 [Submit an issue](https://github.com/flaskcwg/translation-coordination/issues/new?assignees=&labels=&template=new-translation.md) and follow the instruction in the issue template.